Pharmacist tied to U.S. meningitis outbreak gets eight years in prison

 “You could have been the unsung hero saving peoples’ lives,” she said.

-Chin wept as he apologised to the victims.
+Chin wept as he apologized to the victims.
 Had he known the drugs were tainted, he would not have sent them out, Chin said.

 “This should never have happened,” he said.